eswlab/orphan-prediction/README.md

 For every SRR id, the file contains 3 columns, `effective length`, `estimated counts` and `transcript per million`.

-## Run phylostratr to infer phylostrata of genes, and identify orphan genes.
+### Run phylostratr to infer phylostrata of genes, and identify orphan genes.

 The input to phylostratr is the predicted proteins from your gene-prediction method.
 Using this input, run the [`runPhylostrarRa.sh`](scripts/runPhylostratR.sh).
 This will download the datasets, but will not run BLAST.
 Run Blast using [`runBLASTp.sh`](scripts/runBLASTp.sh) and proceed with formatting the BLAST results using [`format-BLAST-for-phylostratr.sh`](scripts/format-BLAST-for-phylostratr.sh).
 Run the [`runPhylostratRb.sh`](scripts/runPhylostratRb.sh).

-## Select diverse RNA-Seq data
+### Select diverse RNA-Seq data

-Once the orphan (species-specific) genes are identified, count the total number of orphan genes expressed in each SRR and ranked SSRs based on number of orphan genes found (>1TPM).
-Select the top SRR's (based on total data size@AS?); use these as evidence for direct inference and as training data.
+Once the orphan (species-specific) genes are identified, count the total number of orphan genes expressed (>1TPM) in each SRR, rank them based on % orphan expressed.
+Depending on how much computational resources you have, you can select the top X number of SRRs to use them as evidence for direct inference and as training data.

-Note: for Arabidopsis thaliana, we used all of the SRRs that expressed over 60% of the orphan genes (=38 SSRs)
+Note: for _Arabidopsis thaliana_, we used all of the SRRs that expressed over 60% of the orphan genes (=38 SSRs)
 Note: If you are relying solely on RNA-Seq that you generate yourself, best practice is to maximize representation of all genes by including conditions like reproductive tissues and stresses, in which orphan gene expression is high.